graze/sprout/docs/commands/chop.md

 ### Chopping all the data

-You can truncate all the tables that exist locally if you do not specify and schemas or tables.
+You can truncate all the tables that have seed data for if you do not specify and schemas or tables.

 ```bash
 sprout chop